 Integration of Financial Literacy occurs in the Local, State and National Government course in unit 7 Domestic and Foreign Policy.
-Culminating activities within this unit include students creating presentations such as conducting a model United Nations Simulation or conducting an Everfi financial literacy simulation.
+Culminating activities within this unit may include students creating presentations such as conducting a model United Nations Simulation or conducting an Everfi financial literacy simulation.

-Evidence: Students engage in lessons from Take Charge Today, which incorporate a variety of assessments.
-A Pre and Post Assessment is used for this course to determine student growth in the content.
-EverFi's programs, which also includes pre- and post-assessments, are used to assess financial literacy awareness.
+Beginning in SY21, all PGCPS high schools are required to offer the Financial Literacy for Teens graduation requirement course through FACS/CTE.
+Over 8500 students were enrolled in the course during that year.
+Students engage in lessons from Take Charge Today and Next Gen Personal Finance, which incorporate a variety of assessments.
+The NGPF Pre and Post Assessment is used for this course to determine student growth in the content.
+EverFi's programs, which also include pre-and post-assessments, are used to assess financial literacy awareness.
+During SY21, 1691 students were certified in financial literacy through the Financial Literacy for Teens course and EverFi Financial Literacy.

+Queen Anne's County

-Queen Anne's County: Contact Adam Tolley at 410-758-2403 / adam.tolley@gacps.org
+Contact: Adam Tolley at 410-758-2403 / adam.tolley@qacps.org

 3-5 In QACPS, Financial Literacy is incorporated and taught through a variety of ways.
 Each school sends representatives of teachers to work together to create an aligned Financial Literacy curriculum that is incorporated into the math, Language Arts and Social Studies classes.
 Students take part in celebrating Personal Finance Month.
 We have schools participating in school stores, market day and other local or national competitions to demonstrate their skills in personal finance.
 We have partnerships with Junior Achievement to complete JA in a Day in our Title I schools.
 This is an event combined with local businesses interacting with the students and parents.
 Evidence: EverFi's pre- and post-assessments are used to assess financial literacy knowledge and skills.
 6-8 In QACPS, Financial Literacy is incorporated and taught through a variety of ways.
 Each school sends representatives of teachers to work together to create an aligned Financial Literacy curriculum that is incorporated into 7th grade Social Studies classes.
 Students take part in celebrating Personal Finance Month.
-We have schools participating in school stores, market day and other local or national competitions to demonstrate their skills in personal finance.
-Middle Schools are incorporating Financial Literacy while they are teaching MS Excel.
-Students work on budgets and track their personal spending, as well as work on want and needs assessments.
+All 7 th grade students will participate in the stock market game and compete for a district prize.
+Evidence: Teachers have incorporated the Next Gen Personal Finance middle school course into their curriculum which includes pre- and post-assessments.
+9-12 In QACPS, Financial Literacy is embedded into the American Government curriculum and is taught in a stand-alone elective course entitled Personal Finance and is offered at both high schools.
+Teams of teachers work together to align the social studies curriculum and opportunities to incorporate personal finance into the daily lessons.
+Students are encouraged to take elective business courses in